tholonia/book/chapters/INDEXED/580-I-Market_Data.md

 This supports the first example that also states that any delta value that is above 0 (meaning the 1<sup>st</sup> part is less than the 2<sup>nd</sup> part,  i.e., there are more DOWN values that UP values in the first part) will yield profit.

 The Tholonic idea here is that even within random or unpredictable data, the laws of cause and effect create patterns that create balance.
 When there is an imbalance on one side, it is predictable that this will soon be followed by an equal and opposite imbalance.
-While it is impossible to predict where the balance point will exist in the future.
-Given that there are unpredictable opposing forces constantly exerting pressure, what can be predicted is the potential opposing force to the current dominant force.
+While it is impossible to predict where the balance point will exist in the future, given that there are unpredictable opposing forces constantly exerting pressure, what can be predicted is the potential opposing force to the current dominant force.

 **However…**